 The doors would close and then music would play from inside, but when the doors opened again, there were the brothers still securely tied.

-They claimed that this was a genuine spiritualist experience and they would invite people on stage to oversee the trick, as they did when they appeared at Cheltenham Town Hall and the twenty-six year old Maskelyne was one of the supervising committee.
+They claimed that this was a genuine spiritualist experience and they would invite people on stage to oversee the trick, as they did when they appeared at Cheltenham Town Hall and the twenty-six-year-old Maskelyne was one of the supervising committee members.